 So far, my family and I haven’t exhibited any symptoms, but what I’m experiencing is cabin fever!
 I won’t lie … I desperately miss face-to-face interaction, as I know most all of you do, too.
 It brings into focus what I’ve written many times.

 The decorative concrete industry is a very personal business.
 Relationships matter, more so than other trades.
-Installers establish relationships with their suppliers, suppliers have relationships with vendors, and everyone in between knows and works with each other.
+Installers establish relationships with their suppliers, suppliers have relationships with vendors, and everyone in between both knows and works with each other.
 This is one of the things that makes this industry different and special from others.

 The good news is for the most part, the construction industry — both install and supply — has been deemed essential, and many in our industry are still working.
 I firmly believe construction will be the economic engine that brings us through this.